takatex/protein-secondary-structure-prediction/README.md

 # Usage
-You can get infomations by adding `-h` option.
+You can get more infomations by adding `-h` option.

 ## pssp-nn
 ```